okta/okta-signin-widget/README.md

   img/

   js/
-    # Main JS file that exports the OktaSignIn object in UMD format
+    # CDN JS file that exports the OktaSignIn object in UMD format.
+This is
+    # packaged with everything needed to run the widget, including third party
+    # vendor files.
     okta-sign-in.min.js

+    # Main entry file that is used in the npm require(@okta/okta-signin-widget)
+    # flow.
+This does not package third party dependencies - these are pulled
+    # down through `npm install` (which allows you to use your own version of
+    # jquery, etc).
+    okta-sign-in.entry.js

   # Localized strings that are used to display all text and labels in the
   # widget.
 Three output formats are included - json, jsonp, and properties